 If you want to watch changes to articles, go to the KB dashboard, click the link on the top that says Subscribe… and select the appropriate checkboxes.

 Weekly meetings: We have a weekly community meeting where the latest SUMO community developments are discussed, on Wednesday at 9 am PT.
-We also have a weekly meeting about the platform that powers SUMO, on Thursday at 9 am PT.
-We also have a standing Social Support Meeting on Fridays 9 am PST For more information, please read How to participate in SUMO contributor meetings.
+You can participate in meetings, view the meeting video or read the notes.
+For more information, please see the Support/Weekly Meetings Mozilla Wiki page.

 We also use the private message link on each user profile to message individuals using SUMO.